helpscout/fancy/docs/theming.md

 # Theming

-Fancy comes with `Theme.Provider`.
+Fancy comes with `ThemeProvider`.
 Added to the top-level of your app, it can modify fancy styled components via a special `props.theme` prop.

-Define your theme props to `Theme.Provider` as `theme`.
+Define your theme props to `ThemeProvider` as `theme`.

 ### Example